IsraelCabrera/frigate/docs/docs/integrations/home-assistant.md

 #### Home Assistant _not_ running with host networking or in a separate compose file

-In this example, it is recommended to connect to the authenticated port, for example, `http://frigate:8971` when configuring the integration.
-There is no need to map the port for the Frigate container.
+In this example, it is recommended to connect to the authenticated port, for example, `http://security:8971` when configuring the integration.
+There is no need to map the port for the Security container.

 ```yaml
 services: